spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 #### Configuration Changes

-Changes in the Kubeadm config from the previous version is the addition of a pod security policy and the removal of an unsecure port.
+The Kubeadm configuration is changed to include a pod security policy, and an unsecure port is removed.

 <br />